 The UIC Department of Ophthalmology & Visual Sciences accepts six residents to its program annually, making it one of the nation’s largest ophthalmology residency programs.
-We are also one of the most competitive programs with well over 600 applicants annually, of whom 84 are granted interviews.
-Our Resident Selection Committee takes into consideration a number of factors that include but are not limited to: an applicant’s curriculum vitae and personal statement, academic records and national Board examination scores, letters of recommendation, research experience and the interviews.
+Our Resident Selection Committee takes into consideration a number of factors that include but are not limited to: an applicant’s curriculum vitae and personal statement, academic records, letters of recommendation, research experience and the interviews.
 All residency applications are received through San Francisco Match on their website http://www.sfmatch.org/.

 Watch the following videos for a program introduction from our education leadership, a detailed look at residency life from our trainees, and an overview of our clinical services.